hassan-imroze/CELSavingsApp/README.md

 # CELSavingsApp
-A small accounting app used for group savings
-This App is built with ASP.Net MVC 4
+A small accounting app used for group savings.This App is built with ASP.Net MVC 4